 Who hasn’t injured their back?

-OK, you lucky people are dismissed.
-I remember one time, for absolutely no reason, I fell over backwards and landed on a michrophone stand, as improbable as that sounds, on the base of my spine, with nothing to break my fall, and let me tell you, the pain was not funny!!!
-I was out of commission for over a week, maybe 2 weeks; unable to lift anything or bend forward…if only I had known about homeopathy then, I could have taken Hypericum and moved on!
+OK, you lucky people are excused.
+I remember one time, for absolutely no reason, I fell over backwards and landed on a microphone stand, as improbable as that sounds, on the base of my spine, with nothing to break my fall, and let me tell you, the pain was not funny!!!
+I was out of commission for over a week, maybe 2 weeks; unable to lift anything or bend forward…if only I had known about homeopathy then, I could have taken Hypericum right away and moved on!
 Yes, homeopathy really is that amazing!
-So, what are the remedies for back pain?
+So, what are the homeopathic remedies for back pain?
 Let’s start with…

 HYPERICUM (Hyp.)–Spinal injury, even for injections into the spine that result in severe headaches, injury to areas rich in nerves, like the tail bone.
 Trauma with nerve pain, sharp shooting pains, numbness, tingling; pains shoot upwards; spinal concussion, temporary paralysis; always give Arnica first to prevent swelling and bruising–ARNICA is our main trauma remedy.
 Severe pain, worse touch and pressure; you may have to repeat Hypericum every few minutes depending on the severity of the pain but, once you’ve made a striking improvement, stop dosing for as long as the improvement lasts.

 NATRUM SULPHURICUM (Nat-sulph.)–Deep spinal aches, stiffness, sore and bruised feeling; worse damp, cold-damp, hot-humid; spinal concussion when Arnica only palliates, the closer the injury is to the head, the more it’s likely to be Nat-s.
 Mental and emotional changes after spinal injury, for instance–depression, even suicidal depression; when pain remains after Arnica has been given for swelling.